micintron/Fraud_Detection_Reaserch/Web Crawler Research/DocSummarizer/README.txt

-3 Html Parser using tkinter Beautiful Soup sums and nltk this tool is designed to sort through an html page and find the different html sections and parse them out.
+3 Html Parser using tkinter Beautiful Soup, Sumy and nltk this tool is designed to sort through an html page and find all the different html sections to parse them out.

 How to use:
-first make sure you have all libraries installed in your condo environment or a virtual one you have set up
+first make sure you have all libraries installed in your conda environment or a virtual one you have set up.

 Next simply run the html_parsing_tests with the command in terminal or using an IDE NOTE : if you are on mac you will have to run the command pythonw doc_summarizer.py - for tkiniter to work.
 You can also just use the run_html_parsing_tests.py script if you wish

 4 Html Text Finder
-This code uses html2text and beautiful soup to pull all readable text from a page
+This code uses html2text and beautiful soup to pull all readable text from a page.

 How to use:
-first make sure you have all libraries installed in your condo environment or a virtual one you have set up
+first make sure you have all libraries installed in your condo environment or a virtual one you have set up.

-Next simply run the html_text_finder with the command in terminal
+Next simply run the html_text_finder with the command in terminal.

 python html_text_finder

 Or from your python IDE of choice such as Spyder

-From there follow the prompts to classify your own text or some of the example files or a target page
+From there follow the prompts to pull text using html 2 text or Beautiful Soup